bsmg/beat-saber-community-wiki/modding/example-mod.md

 ## One Final Thing
 Let's attach `ResultsViewController`'s two events into one void.
 The `continueButtonPressedEvent` and `restartButtonPressedEvent` will be fired when the respective buttons have been pressed.
 Let's add one `Continue` void to each of these.
 In our `Continue` void, we can simply loop through each GameObject in our `List<GameObject>` and call `Destroy()` on them.

+We also need to unsubscribe from these events when we are done.
+We can simply unsubscribe from the events in a `OnDestroy` function.

 ![Events](/uploads/modding-example-v-2/18-resultsevents.png "Events")